patrickverol/airflow-api-weather/README.md

 ```bash
   https://www.weatherapi.com/
 ```
-  5. After create the account, you have to edit the file 'project_etl.py' by putting your own key of the api In the lines 22 and 23 of the code, there will be the code like below
+  5. After create the account, you have to edit the file 'project_etl.py' by putting your own key of the api.
+In the lines 22 and 23 of the code, there will be the a code like below.

 ```bash
   # Getting the key from API - After create your account, put the key in this variable